GLFHC/.github/profile/tutorials/getting_started.md

 probably
 preinstalled (if unsure open a terminal window and simply type git —version), windows may or may not have it installed.
-Most modern IDEs (development environments) such as [visual studio code](https://code.visualstudio.com) or [eclipse](https://www.eclipse.org) have built in git support and may install the client for you.
-Now you probably don’t want the command line git client for daily work (it is very powerful but obtuse), so what you probably want to install is the [GitHub desktop](https://github.com/apps/desktop) tool which you get on GitHub.com (free), and you want this even if you use the client in your IDE, I strongly recommend you get this tool, as it provides a very clear preview of the state of your changes and ability to see conflicts better than most IDEs do.
+Most modern IDEs (development environments) such as [visual studio code](https://code.visualstudio.com) or [eclipse](https://www.eclipse.org) and even [Microsoft SQL Server Management Studio](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://learn.microsoft.com/en-us/sql/ssms/sql-server-management-studio-ssms%3Fview%3Dsql-server-ver16&ved=2ahUKEwjJ96Gw0OuJAxUyFFkFHVbjCIAQFnoECBYQAQ&usg=AOvVaw0M5QjLuC1rwEoQkPcaH0Jp) have built in git support and may install the client for you; note if you only every.
+This allows you to make your commit and pushes without leaving your tool.
+For SQL scripts, which are in reality a simple text file, basically just save the file to a directory within a git repository.

+Now you probably don’t want the command line git client for daily work (it is very powerful but obtuse, and might be required if something goes wrong), so what you probably want to install is the [GitHub desktop](https://github.com/apps/desktop) tool which you get on GitHub.com (free), and you want this even if you use the client in your IDE, I strongly recommend you get this tool, as it provides a very clear preview of the state of your changes and ability to see conflicts better than most IDEs do.
 You will also need to make a